papidigital/website/modules/system/assets/ui/docs/tab.md

  - titleAsFileNames - treat tab titles as file names.
 In this mode only the file name part is displayed in the tab, and the directory part is hidden.

-### Supported events:
+### Supported Events

 - beforeClose.oc.tab - triggered on a tab pane element before tab is closed by the user.
 Call the event's preventDefault() method to cancel the action.
 - afterAllClosed.oc.tab - triggered after all tabs have been closed